 - Geo Organics Organic Bhuna Curry Paste – check it out here

-Whichever option you go for, I am confident that your lamb bhuna will turn out excellent.
+Whichever option you go for, I am confident that your lamb curry will turn out excellent.

 what to serve with an Indian bhuna

-First and foremost, depending on the spice level of the curry, you need to consider serving the lamb bhuna with a cucumber raita.
-The cucumber raita is a cooling agent and will immediately bring down the spice level of any curry.
+First and foremost, depending on the spice and garlic level of the curry, you need to consider serving the lamb bhuna with a cucumber raita.
+The cucumber raita is a cooling agent and will immediately bring down the spice level of any curry and complement the garlic and ginger.
 Plus, it’s refreshing and tasty.
 In my opinion, no Indian curry recipe is complete without a side dish like raita.

-Of course, let’s not forget the essentials like a fluffy, warm naan.
+Of course, let’s not forget the essentials like a fluffy, warm garlic naan.
 Making naan from scratch doesn’t require Michelin star cooking skills.
 In fact, it’s quite easy, you’ll wish you’ve tried it years ago.
 Just take a peek at my sweet peshwari naan recipe.
-Although I think a peshwari naan has all what it takes to be the perfect side to a lamb bhuna, you can also opt for garlic naan or just stick to the plain, traditional naan and sprinkle over some sesame seeds!Print
+Although I think a peshwari naan has all what it takes to be the perfect side to a lamb bhuna, you a garlic naan or a plain, traditional naan works well… just sprinkle some sesame seeds on your plain or garlic naan and you’re good to go!Print

 - 30ml (2 tbsp) ghee